k78ma/quartz/content/Linear Algebra/Vector Space.md

 We can use some geometric language to aid our intuition by saying that elements of a vector space are called *vectors* or *points*.

 The scalar multiplication in a vector space depends on $\mathbb{F}$.
 Thus when we need to be precise, we will say that $V$ is a vector space over $\mathbb{F}$ instead of saying simply that $V$ is a vector space.
 For example, $\mathbb{R}^{n}$ is a vector space over $\mathbb{R}$, and $\mathbb{C}$ is a vector space over $\mathbb{C}^{n}$.
+- Note that vectors in $V$ and scalars in $\mathbb{F}$ can belong to different sets; the vectors do not need to be elements of the scalar field.
+For example, in Problem 7 of [[LADR Exercises 2A]], we see the $\mathbb{C}$ defined as a vector space over $\mathbb{R}$.
+In this case, complex numbers are vectors while real numbers are scalars.
+The closure of vector addition still applies, as the sum of any two complex numbers is a complex number.
+The closure of scalar multiplication still applies, as multiplying a complex number by a real number yields another complex number.

 Usually the choice of $\mathbb{F}$ is either clear from the context or irrelevant.
 Thus we often assume that $\mathbb{F}$ is lurking in the background without specifically mentioning it.
 With the usual operations of addition and scalar multiplication, $\mathbb{F^{n}}$ is a vector space over $\mathbb{F}$, as you should verify.
 The example of $\mathbb{F}^{n}$ ([[n-dimensional Spaces|see here]]) motivated our definition of vector space.